Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/profile/profile-api-references.md

 A retail application wants to get the `itemsAddedToCart` user data when processing checkout.

+When `AdobeCallbackWithError` is provided, if the operation times out (500ms) or an unexpected error occurs, the `fail` method is called with the appropriate `AdobeError`.

 ```java
 UserProfile.getUserAttributes(Arrays.asList("itemsAddedToCart"), new AdobeCallbackWithError<Map<String, Object>>() {
 			@Override